Yes No Share to Facebook

 Tenancy disputes can become hotly contested.
 A tenant wants full value for the rent paid to occupy what is home to the tenant.
 A landlord wants to yield a profitable return as the owner of an investment property.
 While most landlord and tenant relationships will be synergistic and mutually rewarding, when disputes arise, conflicting desires and expectations may drive passions high; however, if both parties approach the dispute with an open mind and genuine effort to understand the legal rights and duties applicable to the situation, waste of time and money may be avoided.

-The articles provided below offer a knowledge resource of law for various legal issues that may be disputed between a landlord and a tenant.
+The various articles linked below provide a knowledge resource of the law applicable to legal issues disputed between a landlord and a tenant.